Sometimes life leaves emotional scars on children. How can we dads help them most effectively?

 - Don’t make promises.
 This one might be surprising, but here’s Eric’s thinking: When we make promises to our children, it’s so easy for plans to change and we can’t follow through.
 And that can leave scars on fragile kids.
 It’s better to say “If we can” or “We’re hoping to” than to make a firm promise when we probably haven’t thought through the entire situation.
 As the proverb says, “It is better not to vow than to make a vow and not fulfill it.”

-Dad, whatever your specific situation or challenges might be, I hope these ideas have been helpful to you.
+Dad, whatever your specific situation or challenges might be, these ideas should be helpful to you.

 What would you add to Eric’s ideas?
 How have you had a breakthrough with a stepchild or another child where you had a difficult relationship?
 Please join the discussion at our Facebook page.